SakuraKitsunee/ConnorAhern/README.md

 I have experience with HTML/CSS/JS, PHP, MySQL, and a little bit of Ruby - as well as C#, but I don't use that for webdev.

-## Frameworks & Technologies that I use
+## Frameworks & technologies that I use
 - Jekyll
 - WordPress
 - MediaWiki